What is Thrive?

 If you would like further information on Thrive please visit the Thrive website at:

-If you would like to find out more about Thrive in our school please ask at the office for an appointment with Mrs Jones, Thrive lead or Mrs Porter SENDCo.
+If you would like to find out more about Thrive in our school please ask at the office for an appointment with Mrs. Gotts or Mrs. Porter (Licensed Thrive Practitioners).